KEYNOTE B36 – Lung Cancer Clinical Trial

 The KEYNOTE B36 Study Design

+The study is intended for patients with advanced or metastatic NSCLC that have not received previous treatment.
 Final eligibility can only be determined by the clinical study physician in one of the clinical study centers.

 Using the Device

 To receive treatment, the patient needs to wear four adhesive patches called arrays on their chest which deliver the TTFields non-invasively to the tumor location.
-Array placement may require shaving of the chest/back before starting to use the device, and twice a week for as long as its use continues.
+Array placement may require shaving of the contact site before starting to use the device, and twice a week for as long as its use continues.
 The arrays are replaced and re-applied on a regular basis for as long as the patient is receiving the treatment.

-The use of NovoTTF-200T will include training on the operation of the equipment by a qualified Novocure Device Support Specialist (DSS).
+The use of NovoTTF-200T will include training on the operation of the equipment by a qualified Device Support Specialist (DSS).
 Patients will continue to use the device at home [Living with TTFields].

 Once trained, patients using NovoTTF-200T can setup and use the device themselves (with the help of a family member or a caregiver if needed), or may receive support from their DSS.